microbuilderz/AWS/CoudPractitioner/AWS-course.md

 **Route users** to the closest deplyment with the lowest latency.
 Good for disaster recovery strategy.
 It's **not a free service**.
 It's a **managed DNS** service.
+It can serve content based on the origin of the request, making it possible to **serve different version of the same website based on the request location**.
 > - map name to address -> A record
 > - map name to long adress -> AAAA record.
 > - map name to a name -> CName